5 Proven Tactics to Effectively Deal with Difficult Agency Clients

 Indecisive clients

 • Indecisive clients are those who always have second thoughts and rarely make decisions.
-Even after being asked multiple questions to understand their needs, they may still not be sure what they want.
+Even after being asked multiple questions to understand their needs, they may still not be sure what they want regarding the entire project.

 • Working with indecisive clients can be time-consuming; however, one effective way of helping them decide quickly is by limiting the options you offer to them.
 Rather than presenting them with a wide range of possibilities, give them just two or three versions they can choose between.